Project status: Open

 Please find below the concept plans for the proposed development at 44-46 Marsden Street, Dickson.

-It is proposed to consolidate these two blocks and replace the two existing aged dwellings with 6 x 2-bedroom adaptable Class C villas.
+It is proposed to consolidate these two blocks and replace the two existing aged dwellings with five 2-bedroom adaptable Class C dwellings.
 By developing new and improved properties, we ensure safe, affordable and secure housing choices are in place for everyone.

 Share your feedback on the development

-Check out the concept plans and share your feedback on the development.
+Feedback to the original plans is captured below.
+To review the revised plans and share your feedback, please see the 'Changes to the Design' box.
 Please note your username will be made public when you make a comment.

 12 December, 2018